brettkromkamp/topic-db/TUTORIAL.rst

 and *Mary*) and a company (*Acme Corporation*), respectively.

 Let's create the accompanying topic models with TopicDB.
-First of all, we'll need to import the appropriate ``Topic`` class and subsequently create the topic objects themselves.
+First of all, we'll need to import the appropriate ``Topic`` class and subsequently create the topic objects.
 Here goes:

 .. code-block:: python